ifound1dollar/DevelopmentServer/README.md

 ---

-**The main project in this solution is ENetServer, a threaded networking prototype using ENet designed for use in the context of multiplayer video games.
+**The main project in this solution is NetworkManager, a threaded networking prototype using ENet designed for use in the context of multiplayer video games.
 It utilizes three separate threads:**
 1. Main thread (or the game thread in game engines like Unity and Unreal Engine)
 2. Serialization/deserialization thread
 3. Network thread